 There are plenty of things to try in Melbourne during the spookiest time of the year.
-Trick-or-treating, mini-festivals, scary movie screenings and terrifying attractions will help you to get into the holiday spirit and honour all local traditions.
+Trick-or-treating, mini-festivals, scary movie screenings, and terrifying attractions will help you to get into the holiday spirit and honor all local traditions.
 Don't hesitate to book a ghost tour or visit the central cemetery for the complete Halloween experience.

-Hedgend Maze is a park featuring a 1.2-km (0.7-mi) maze at Healesville.
-It hosts a family-friendly Hedgend Halloween event for two weekends and also Fright Nights.
-As dusk falls, the maze becomes the site of real Zombie Apocalypse.
-Try to make your way through Hedgend Maze just one lantern while you will encounter scary hungry, flesh-eating monsters who want to eat you.
-The attraction is open from 8.30 p.m to 9.30 p.m.
-No children under 13 are permitted.
+Hedgend Maze is a park featuring a 0.7-mi (1.2-km) maze in Healesville.
+It hosts the family-friendly Hedgend Halloween event for two weekends and also Fright Nights.
+As dusk falls, the maze becomes the site of a real Zombie Apocalypse.
+Try to make your way through Hedgend Maze with just one lantern while you encounter scary hungry, flesh-eating monsters who want to eat you.
+The attraction is open from 8:30 pm to 9:30 pm.
+Children under 13 are not permitted.

-Boo at the Zoo is one of the favourite Halloween events for children held at Werribee Open Range Zoo.
-The Zoo is transformed into a big Halloween-themed party with colourful costumes, entertainment, crafts, games, and trick-or-treating.
-There is no better way to get into a Halloween spirit with some family fun suitable for all ages.
+Boo at the Zoo is one of the favorite Halloween events for children held at Werribee Open Range Zoo.
+The Zoo is transformed into a big Halloween-themed party with colorful costumes, entertainment, crafts, games, and trick-or-treating.
+There is no better way to get into the Halloween spirit with some family fun suitable for all ages.
 Kids can enjoy Goo Zone, Zombie dancers, Croaky Creepy Critters adventure maze, and other fun zones.
-Werribee Open Range Zoo is located in 35 min. drive from Melbourne's downtown.
+Werribee Open Range Zoo is located in 35 minute-drive from downtown Melbourne.

-Halloween Tours of Melbourne General Cemetery (October 31, 2019)
+Halloween Tours of Melbourne General Cemetery (on hold)

 Halloween tours of the Melbourne General Cemetery is one of the iconic spine-chilling and educational Melbourne experiences.
-Being in a graveyard at night is already rather scary.
-But when you come in a large group of people holding torches, led by an expert guide, it becomes an extremely exciting experience.
+Being in a graveyard at night is already rather scary, but when you come to a large group of people holding torches, led by an expert guide, it becomes an extremely exciting experience.

-Halloween cemetery tours for children are especially popular and sell out long in advance.
-Children aged over 6 with adult companions will hear tales of gruesome truths and historical facts.
+Halloween cemetery tours for children are especially popular and sell out quickly.
+Children over 6 with adult companions will hear tales of gruesome truths and historical facts.
 Adult tours last longer and focus on the graves of fascinating figures in Australian culture and politics.
 Actors playing special characters are likely to appear during the visit.
 The characters include Harold Holt, Australian Prime Minister lost at sea, Madam Brussels, the famous brothel owner, and others.